 Cunningham makes his first start of the season and he dominates the game against the wooden-spoonists despite their very robust play.
 The first period is very poor from an attacking perspective but United dominate after the break.

-D1: Newcastle 3 Grimsby 1 - 20,000
+Grimsby - SJP - 20,000

 McInroy, Maitland, Thomson, Harris, Hill, Weaver, Hutchison, Cunningham, Gallacher, McCurley, Scott